granthale/wip-book/content/Notes/Desirable features for an GenAI-powered Anki.md

 tags:
   - seed
 ---
-*In attempting to answer: [[§ How can LLMs enhance spaced repetition software?]] many answers arise.
+*In attempting to answer: [[§ How can GenAI enhance spaced repetition software?]] many answers arise.
 This note collects those possibilities:*

 First, it's important to reason through [[How important is it to create your own Anki prompts?]]